agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AccountsApi(config);
-            var accountData = new AccountData(); // AccountData | `Account` information to insert.
-The input parameter must be used in the `AccountData` record structure inside the `FieldType` parameter in the foreign key fields.
+            var accountInsertData = new AccountInsertData(); // AccountInsertData | `Account` information to insert.
+The input parameter must be used in the `AccountInsertData` record structure inside the `FieldType` parameter in the foreign key fields.

             try
             {
-                Account result = apiInstance.CreateAccount(accountData);
+                Account result = apiInstance.CreateAccount(accountInsertData);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)